Frequently Asked Questions

 When should I have my semen analysed?

 You should arrange for your semen to be analysed approximately 3 months after the procedure.
-On discharge from the ward, patients are given an instruction sheet for semen analysis.

 If it is not practical for you to produce a semen specimen at Spire Gatwick Park Hospital then you should make an appointment to see your GP who can arrange for you to have the test done locally.
+You may choose to have the semen analysis done locally at a private fertility clnic and this usually costs around £100-150.

 What happens if my partner does not conceive despite